xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 - **LEM**: Large Exact Match Database also used to store specific IPv4 and IPv6 routes, plus MAC addresses and MPLS labels.
 Scale: 786k entries.
 We perform exact match lookup in LEM.
 - **eTCAM**: external TCAMs, only present in the -SE "scale" line cards and systems.
 As the name implies, they are not a resource inside the Forwarding ASIC, it's an additional memory used to extend unicast route and ACL / classifiers scale.
 Scale: 2M IPv4 entries.
 We can also perform variable length prefix lookup in eTCAM.

-The origin of the prefix is not important.
+The origin of the prefixes is not relevant.
 They can be received from OSPF, ISIS, BGP but also static routes.
-It doesn't impact which database will be used to store them.
+It doesn't influence which database will be used to store them.
+Only the address-family (IPv4 in this discussion) and the subnet length of the prefix will be used in the decision process.

 Hardware programming is done through an abstraction layer: Data-Plane Agent (DPA)

 ![DPA]({{site.baseurl}}/images/DPA.jpg){: .align-center}

-Also, it's important to remind that we are not talking about BGP Paths here but about FIB entries: if we have 10 internet up-stream providers advertising the same 700k-ish routes (with 10 next-hop addresses), we don't have 7M entries in the FIB but 700k.
+Also, it's important to remember we are not talking about BGP paths here but about FIB entries: if we have 10 internet transit providers advertising more or less the same 700k-ish routes (with 10 next-hop addresses), we don't have 7M entries in the FIB but 700k.
 Few exceptions exist (like using different VRFs for each transit provider) but they are out of the scope of this post.

 Originally, IPv4/32 are going in LEM and all other prefix length (/31-/0) will be stored in LPM.
 We changed this default behavior by implementing FIB profiles: *Host-optimized* or *Internet-Optimized*.